astahmer/astahmer.dev/src/content/articles/01-how-does-xxx-compare-to-panda-css.md

 Of course I would be, at least a bit, biased towards Panda CSS; being both a core contributor and user.
 That being said, I tried different styling solutions before and there's a reason I ended up using/contributing to Panda CSS.
-I'm not saying that Panda CSS is the superior stying solution out there, but it's the best solution for me and my use-cases.
+I'm not saying that Panda CSS is the superior styling solution out there, but it's the best solution for me and my use-cases.

 ## Instead, why Panda CSS?